Cisco Systems (NASDAQ:CSCO) Issues FY 2022 Earnings Guidance

-Cisco Systems (NASDAQ:CSCO – Get Rating) last issued its quarterly earnings data on Wednesday, May 18th.
-The network equipment provider reported $0.87 EPS for the quarter, topping the consensus estimate of $0.86 by $0.01.
-Cisco Systems had a return on equity of 31.22% and a net margin of 23.28%.
-During the same quarter last year, the business earned $0.75 earnings per share.
-Equities analysts expect that Cisco Systems will post 2.99 earnings per share for the current fiscal year.
+Cisco Systems (NASDAQ:CSCO – Get Rating) last released its quarterly earnings data on Wednesday, May 18th.
+The network equipment provider reported $0.87 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.86 by $0.01.
+Cisco Systems had a net margin of 23.28% and a return on equity of 31.22%.
+During the same quarter in the prior year, the company earned $0.75 earnings per share.
+On average, research analysts expect that Cisco Systems will post 2.99 earnings per share for the current fiscal year.

-Cisco Systems announced that its board has authorized a share buyback program on Wednesday, February 16th that permits the company to repurchase $15.00 billion in shares.
-This repurchase authorization permits the network equipment provider to buy up to 6.4% of its stock through open market purchases.
-Stock repurchase programs are generally a sign that the company’s board of directors believes its stock is undervalued.
+Cisco Systems announced that its Board of Directors has initiated a share repurchase plan on Wednesday, February 16th that authorizes the company to buyback $15.00 billion in shares.
+This buyback authorization authorizes the network equipment provider to buy up to 6.4% of its shares through open market purchases.
+Shares buyback plans are generally a sign that the company’s leadership believes its stock is undervalued.

-CSCO has been the subject of a number of recent research reports.
-Loop Capital began coverage on Cisco Systems in a research report on Monday, February 14th.
-They issued a buy rating and a $71.00 target price for the company.
-StockNews.com began coverage on Cisco Systems in a research report on Thursday, March 31st.
-They issued a buy rating for the company.
-Deutsche Bank Aktiengesellschaft lowered their price objective on Cisco Systems from $59.00 to $51.00 and set a hold rating for the company in a research report on Thursday, May 19th.
-Jefferies Financial Group lowered their price objective on Cisco Systems from $65.00 to $52.00 and set a buy rating for the company in a research report on Thursday, May 19th.
-Finally, Credit Suisse Group lowered their price objective on Cisco Systems from $72.00 to $60.00 and set an outperform rating for the company in a research report on Thursday, May 19th.
-One investment analyst has rated the stock with a sell rating, eleven have issued a hold rating and fourteen have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has an average rating of Buy and a consensus target price of $55.05.
+Several equities analysts recently issued reports on the company.
+Evercore ISI lowered their price target on Cisco Systems from $62.00 to $50.00 and set an outperform rating on the stock in a research note on Thursday, May 19th.
+UBS Group cut their price target on Cisco Systems from $59.00 to $46.00 and set a neutral rating on the stock in a report on Thursday, May 19th.
+JPMorgan Chase & Co. cut their price objective on Cisco Systems from $67.00 to $62.00 and set an overweight rating for the company in a report on Thursday, May 19th.
+StockNews.com assumed coverage on shares of Cisco Systems in a research note on Thursday, March 31st.
+They set a buy rating for the company.
+Finally, Oppenheimer decreased their price objective on Cisco Systems from $60.00 to $50.00 and set an outperform rating on the stock in a report on Thursday, May 19th.
+One investment analyst has rated the stock with a sell rating, eleven have assigned a hold rating and fourteen have assigned a buy rating to the company.
+Based on data from MarketBeat, Cisco Systems currently has an average rating of Buy and an average price target of $55.05.

-In other news, SVP Prat Bhatt sold 3,700 shares of the stock in a transaction on Monday, May 23rd.
-The stock was sold at an average price of $43.34, for a total value of $160,358.00.
-Following the sale, the senior vice president now directly owns 80,784 shares of the company’s stock, valued at $3,501,178.56.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, COO Maria Martinez sold 3,628 shares of the stock in a transaction on Monday, May 23rd.
-The stock was sold at an average price of $43.34, for a total value of $157,237.52.
-Following the completion of the sale, the chief operating officer now directly owns 295,305 shares in the company, valued at $12,798,518.70.
+In other Cisco Systems news, COO Maria Martinez sold 4,674 shares of the firm’s stock in a transaction that occurred on Monday, June 13th.
+The shares were sold at an average price of $43.33, for a total value of $202,524.42.
+Following the transaction, the chief operating officer now directly owns 286,033 shares of the company’s stock, valued at $12,393,809.89.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, CEO Charles Robbins sold 12,717 shares of the stock in a transaction on Wednesday, May 25th.
+The stock was sold at an average price of $43.79, for a total transaction of $556,877.43.
+Following the completion of the sale, the chief executive officer now owns 651,577 shares in the company, valued at $28,532,556.83.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 20,045 shares of company stock worth $874,473.
-Insiders own 0.02% of the company’s stock.
+Insiders have sold a total of 25,326 shares of company stock worth $1,103,159 in the last 90 days.
+0.02% of the stock is owned by insiders.

-Several institutional investors have recently added to or reduced their stakes in CSCO.
-Charles Schwab Investment Management Inc. lifted its holdings in Cisco Systems by 6.1% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 53,356,141 shares of the network equipment provider’s stock valued at $2,975,139,000 after acquiring an additional 3,087,294 shares during the period.
-Caisse DE Depot ET Placement DU Quebec lifted its holdings in Cisco Systems by 47.4% in the first quarter.
-Caisse DE Depot ET Placement DU Quebec now owns 8,848,048 shares of the network equipment provider’s stock valued at $493,367,000 after acquiring an additional 2,846,557 shares during the period.
-Mirae Asset Global Investments Co.
-Ltd. lifted its holdings in Cisco Systems by 32.5% in the first quarter.
-Mirae Asset Global Investments Co.
-Ltd. now owns 4,243,073 shares of the network equipment provider’s stock valued at $236,593,000 after acquiring an additional 1,040,607 shares during the period.
-Mackenzie Financial Corp lifted its holdings in Cisco Systems by 8.1% in the first quarter.
-Mackenzie Financial Corp now owns 2,429,518 shares of the network equipment provider’s stock valued at $135,470,000 after acquiring an additional 182,857 shares during the period.
-Finally, Mariner LLC lifted its holdings in Cisco Systems by 20.2% in the first quarter.
-Mariner LLC now owns 1,159,715 shares of the network equipment provider’s stock valued at $64,666,000 after acquiring an additional 194,613 shares during the period.
-73.18% of the stock is currently owned by institutional investors.
+Several institutional investors have recently bought and sold shares of CSCO.
+Plancorp LLC boosted its holdings in shares of Cisco Systems by 1.8% in the 1st quarter.
+Plancorp LLC now owns 14,526 shares of the network equipment provider’s stock worth $810,000 after buying an additional 256 shares during the last quarter.
+Laraway Financial Advisors Inc lifted its position in shares of Cisco Systems by 3.7% during the 1st quarter.
+Laraway Financial Advisors Inc now owns 8,450 shares of the network equipment provider’s stock valued at $471,000 after buying an additional 300 shares in the last quarter.
+Wsfs Capital Management LLC lifted its holdings in Cisco Systems by 4.3% in the 1st quarter.
+Wsfs Capital Management LLC now owns 7,447 shares of the network equipment provider’s stock worth $415,000 after purchasing an additional 307 shares in the last quarter.
+Rodgers Brothers Inc. grew its position in shares of Cisco Systems by 2.3% during the first quarter.
+Rodgers Brothers Inc. now owns 15,902 shares of the network equipment provider’s stock valued at $887,000 after purchasing an additional 350 shares in the last quarter.
+Finally, Renaissance Group LLC grew its stake in shares of Cisco Systems by 1.8% in the 1st quarter.
+Renaissance Group LLC now owns 21,225 shares of the network equipment provider’s stock worth $1,184,000 after buying an additional 370 shares in the last quarter.
+73.18% of the stock is owned by institutional investors.

 Cisco Systems Company Profile (Get Rating)